 Stabilization primarily involves replacing loose and crumbling mortar and wall sections essential to the stability of a structure.
 Care is taken to match the original color, form and texture when repairing with modern materials.
 Often, room interiors and the surrounding terrain are regraded to aid in draining water away from the walls and structures.
 The focus of all stabilization activities is the safety of the visitors and preservation of the structures.
 It is not intended to reconstruct the site to its original appearance.
 Therefore, much of what you see at the site appears as it did when unearthed by archaeologists.

-Anasazi is the name given to the prehistoric Indians who inhabited the Four Corners Area from approximately 1 to 1300 A.D.
-Anasazi is a Navajo word meaning "ancient one" or "enemy ancestor".
-We do not know what the Anasazi called themselves.
+The prehistoric Indians who inhabited the Four Corners Area from approximately 1 to 1300 A.D were known for years as the Anasazi.
+Anasazi is a Navajo word meaning "enemy ancestor", so modern descendants prefer to be called Ancestral Puebloans.

-The Anasazi had no formal system of writing, and therefore left no written record of their culture or appearance.
-What we know today about the Anasazi is derived from archaeological research.
+The Ancestral Pueblo had no formal system of writing, and therefore left no written record of their culture or appearance.
+What we know today about the Ancestral Pueblo people is derived from archaeological research.
 Much of the information was gathered through the excavation of sites such as Mule Canyon Ruin, and by studying the modern day Pueblo Indians of the Southwest.
-Archaeologist now generally agree that the modern day Hopi Indians of northeastern Arizona and the Zia, Sandia, Jemez, Taos, and Zuni Indians of north central New Mexico are at least partially descendants of the Anasazi.
+Archaeologist now generally agree that the modern day Hopi Indians of northeastern Arizona and the Zia, Sandia, Jemez, Taos, and Zuni Indians of north central New Mexico are at least partially descendants of the Ancestral Puebloans.

-From skeletal analysis and comparison, it is surmised that the Anasazi were similar in appearance to the modern Pueblo Indians.
-The Anasazi were short by today's standards; the men averaged about five feet, four inches tall (somewhere over six feet tall), and the women averaged about five feet tall.
+The Acestral Pueblo were short by today's standards; the men averaged about five feet, four inches tall (somewhere over six feet tall), and the women averaged about five feet tall.
 Their skin was dark brown, hair was black, and they probably had brown eyes.
 Though small in height, they were most likely a very strong and sturdy people.

-Anasazi clothing was simple and functional.
+Ancestral Pueblo clothing was simple and functional.
 Most items were woven of plant fibers, and some were made from animal hides.
 In summer, the women wore only an apron and the men only a breechcloth.
 Both wore sandals to protect their feet.
 These items were usually fashioned from woven plant fibers.
-In winter, the Anasazi wore robes made of animals hides or feathers from the turkeys they raised.
+In winter, Ancestral Puebloans wore robes made of animals hides or feathers from the turkeys they raised.
 Other clothing included belts, sashes, calf-length socks, jackets and blankets.
-Cotton was introduced to the Anasazi around 750 A.D. by tribes to the south, and from this they began weaving many of their cloth items.
+Cotton was introduced to Ancestral Puebloans around 750 A.D. by tribes to the south, and from this they began weaving many of their cloth items.